-Spinal alignment refers to how a person’s body lines up.
+Spinal alignment refers to how your body lines up.
 When standing, someone who is holding their back straight and tall likely has a good spinal alignment, while a sloucher’s spine is not as well aligned.
 Improper alignment can lead to strain, which may cause aches and pains.

-The same is true when a person lies down.
-Regardless of a person’s sleep position, ideal spinal alignment keeps the spine as straight as possible without bending or twisting.
+The same is true when you lie down.
+Regardless of your sleep position, ideal spinal alignment keeps your spine as straight as possible without bending or twisting.
 Stomach sleepers often struggle to achieve good spinal alignment.
-A mattress that is too soft may allow their midsections to sink in too deeply.
-Similarly, a mattress that’s too firm may not allow their shoulder and head area to sink in enough.
+A mattress that is too soft may allow your midsection to sink in too deeply.
+Similarly, a mattress that’s too firm may not allow your shoulder and head area to sink in enough.
 Either issue could strain the lower back.

-Many stomach sleepers benefit from a mattress that balances conforming and support, allowing their shoulders to sink in enough without letting their hips sink in excessively.
+Many stomach sleepers benefit from a mattress that balances conforming and support, allowing their shoulders to sink in without letting their hips sink excessively.

 Stomach sleepers using the wrong type of mattress mattress may experience pain in their back, neck, shoulders, and other body parts.

 Since stomach sleepers frequently crane their head to the side rather than sleeping face-down, they often experience neck pain.
-Adults also often carry a lot of their weight near their midsections.
+Many adults also carry extra weight near their midsections.
 Without proper support, a stomach sleeper’s heavy midsection might dip too deep into the mattress and lead to more aches throughout the body.

-Additionally, when a mattress does not help the sleeper keep their spine and joints in proper alignment, their muscles may work overtime during the night in an attempt to better align the spine.
-Since these muscles cannot relax, the sleeper may wake up with more aches and pains.
+Additionally, when a mattress does not keep your spine and joints in proper alignment, your muscles may work overtime during the night in an attempt to better align the spine.
+Since these muscles cannot relax, you may wake up with more aches and pains.